Oryzone/OryzoneMediaStorageBundle/README.rst

 * Managers can use processors (e.g. resizers) to convert original file to various required media variants
 * Media entites can be rendered in templates.
 Render method must print out appropriate html tags to display the content (img, video, embed, etc...)
 * Has validators and form types
+* Possibility to create named collection of medias (galleries)

 Configuration
 =============